Influenza (flu) vaccine

 How to book a vaccine appointment

-Children can receive their vaccine through their local public health office (six months to 59 months), their primary care provider or their local pharmacy (two years and older).
+Children can receive their vaccine through their local public health office, their primary care provider or their local pharmacy (two years and older).

 Adults can receive their vaccine through their primary care provider or their local pharmacy.